 All entering students are assigned a faculty academic advisor.
 The academic advisor's role is to monitor the student's academic progress during the first years of the program, assist with the development of an academic plan (particularly in the situation that a comprehensive examination is not passed), and help to identify potential research topics and a research advisor.
-Students should expect to meet with their academic advisor at least twice per year until successfully completing the comprehensive examinations, at which time a research advisor (doctoral advisor for PhD students, thesis advisor for MS students) should be identified, who then will be responsible for advising and mentoring.
+Students should expect to meet with their academic advisor at least twice per year until successfully completing the comprehensive examinations, at which time a research advisor (doctoral advisor for Ph.D. students, thesis advisor for M.S. students) should be identified, who then will be responsible for advising and mentoring.

-ORAL QUALIFYING EXAMINATION COMMITTEE (PHD)
+ORAL QUALIFYING EXAMINATION COMMITTEE (Ph.D.)

-Students on the PhD track who pass the comprehensive examinations must assemble a qualifying examination committee and complete the oral qualifying examination, which typically occurs in their third academic year.
+Students on the Ph.D. track who pass the comprehensive examinations must assemble a qualifying examination committee and complete the oral qualifying examination, which typically occurs in their third academic year.
 Students should choose their committee in consultation with their advisor.
-The committee must have a minimum of four voting members, including a committee chair who is not the advisor but may be any biostatistics graduate faculty who is a voting member of the committee.
-Voting members of the committee must include three graduate faculty (i.e., Department of Biostatistics faculty with a PhD, ScD, or DrPH in Biostatistics or Statistics), one of whom is the student's advisor.
-Voting members of the committee must also include one faculty from Vanderbilt at large who is not in Biostatistics, Statistics, or Mathematics; faculty not possessing a PhD (e.g., School of Medicine faculty who hold an MD) are eligible to participate as voting members of the committee.
+The committee must have a minimum of four voting members, including a committee chair who is not the advisor but may be any biostatistics graduate faculty member who is a voting member of the committee.
+Voting members of the committee must include three graduate faculty (i.e., Department of Biostatistics faculty with a Ph.D., ScD, or DrPH in Biostatistics or Statistics), one of whom is the student's advisor.
+Voting members of the committee must also include one faculty member from Vanderbilt at large who is not in Biostatistics, Statistics, or Mathematics; faculty not possessing a Ph.D. (e.g., School of Medicine faculty who hold an MD) are eligible to participate as voting members of the committee.
 The composition of the committee must be approved by the Director of Graduate Studies.
-The Request to Appoint PhD Committee form must be submitted to the Program Manager.
+The Request to Appoint Ph.D.
+Committee form must be completed in Kuali at least one month in advance.